How important are local citations for Local SEO in 2021?

 1. The address is in the city of search.

 Similar to proximity without the mileage.
-The ranking benefit will be received if the physical address is part of the town where the search is being done.
+The ranking benefit will be received if the physical address is within the town where the search is conducted.

 1. Relevant Keywords per Product or Service

-Both are very important to organic rankings overall, but having the city or state in the behavioral factors will provide a higher possibility of reaching a local pack position.
+Both are very important to overall organic rankings, but including the city or state in the behavioral factors will increase the likelihood of reaching a local pack position.

 (Proximity Example):